robseb/HPS2FPGAmapping/README.md

     ```python
     python3 sendCanPackage.py
     ````
-  * Now sends the Cyclone V SoC-FPGA a CAN package through the adruno heder with the ID 0xC0FFE [Image 10 Osi]
+  * Now the Cyclone V SoC-FPGA transmits a CAN package through the adruno header with the ID 0xC0FFE [Image 10 Osi]

   The embedded Bosch CAN-Controller can detect linkage errors.
-  I case of a missing connection to an CAN-Bus member a Kernel Message will be triggerd and the CAN Controller shuts down.
+  I case of a missing connection to a CAN-Bus member a Kernel Message will be triggered and the CAN Controller shuts down.
-  Use then follwoing command to restart the CAN-Controller:
+  Use the following command to restart the CAN-Controller:
     ````bash
     link set can0 down
     ip link set up can0
      ````

-  In the same way it is also posibile comunicate the Audrio Shields via UART,SPI or I2C.
+  In the same way it is also possible to communicate with Audrio Shields via UART,SPI or I2C.
-  On *rsYocto* are python scripts for this usecases preinstalled.
+  On *rsYocto* python scripts for these usecases are preinstalled.